Technical Project Manager Resume Format

 Use Sparingly

-Pro Tip: Over 75% of Fortune 500 firms use ATS to pre-screen resumes.
-The reverse chronological format achieves the highest compatibility rates, making it the safest approach for your technical project manager resume structure.
+Pro Tip: More than 75% of Fortune 500 companies utilize ATS to streamline hiring.
+The reverse chronological format offers the highest compatibility, making it the safest pick for your technical project manager resume format.

 Header / Contact Information

-Provide your full name, professional email, phone number, LinkedIn profile, and optionally your location (city, state).
-Including a link to a portfolio or project dashboard can provide added credibility for TPM roles.
+Provide your full name, professional email, phone number, LinkedIn profile link, and optionally your city and state.
+Including a link to an online portfolio or project management tools dashboards can enhance credibility for technical project managers.

 Professional Summary